-To assess whether we could rely on the work performed by other auditors, we satisfied ourselves regarding the auditors' competence, capacity and objectivity and examined the reports received and assessed potential weaknesses and remediation initiatives.
+To assess whether we could rely on the work performed by other auditors, we satisfied ourselves regarding the auditors' competence and objectivity and examined the reports received and assessed potential weaknesses and remediation initiatives.
 Our assessments showed that we could rely on the data handled and calculations performed within the IT systems that are relevant to financial reporting.

 For loans with objective evidence of impairment and where the impairment amounts were individually calculated, we tested a sample by assessing the estimated future cash flows used by management to substantiate the impairment calculation.
 We challenged management's assumptions by interviewing key credit personnel and management both to assess the information received from customers and to assess how the reliability of the information were evaluated.
 We compared the assumptions made by management to external documentation when available.

-We obtained a detailed understanding of the scenario modelling for the offshore portfolio and the calculation methodology used.
-It is explained in the annual report that the decrease in other doubtful loans mainly is within the offshore portfolio.
-We assessed the assumptions for loss provisions under the different scenarios and challenged management and credit personnel about these.
-We made our own sensitivity analyses.
-Further, we tested important factors in the model, such as rates and utilization, towards external sources.
+It is explained in the annual report that the decrease in loan losses mainly is within the offshore portfolio.
+The main part of individual engagements selected for testing are from the offshore portfolio.
+We have for the selected engagements assessed the material factors in the model, such as rates, utilization and realization value.

-In addition, we tested the appropriateness of the classification within the model and evaluated the reasonableness of the total allowance for credit losses.
 The result of the testing showed that management's assumptions in the calculation of impairment amounts were reasonable.